 Detailed elemental mapping of vegetative organs can be used to determine pathways of uptake of available nutrient content, toxic elements from environmental pollution, effects of climate change and life functions of the plants.
-The J200 Tandem LA‒LIBS model with nanosecond-pulsed Nd:YAG
+The J200 Tandem LA‒LIBS Instrument with nanosecond solid state Nd:YAG

 laser operating at 266 nm was used to map plant leaves exposed to a pollutant solution.
 ICP-MS analysis was performed by an Analytik Jena PlasmaQuant Elite instrument.
 The leaves were scanned using a 150 μm laser spot size.
 The resulting elemental images are shown in Figure 4.